-Last week in the Freshly Married Wives Community, Amy of Freshly Married asked a question that I've been thinking about ever since.
+Last week in a Facebook group that I'm part of, one of the admin asked a question that I've been thinking about ever since.
 Her question was, "What is something you and your spouse try to do together when it feels like you don't have common interests anymore?"
 Throughout life, interests change, and the different stages that you go through come with challenges that can sometimes make your shared hobbies difficult to continue.
 Our current stage of life for example, makes it really difficult to go on long late night walks during the warmer months like we did for the first four years of our relationship.

 You may sit down one day and realize that all of those interests that you once shared have gone out the window.
 If you feel like you "Netflix and chill" too often, and maybe even every night, the two of you might want to start seeking some new hobbies together.
 I'm a big fan of Netflix binges, so I'm not knocking that at all, but I am in favor of having a few different activities that you enjoy doing together as a couple.
 Throughout the course of your life, you find new hobbies and get rid of others, the same could be said about your marriage.
 As you shift into new stages of life, some of your shared activities may become interests and other things may become more interesting.